 - a.
-The numerator is the sum of all days in which all individuals receiving services qualify as living in a community setting.
-"Living in a community setting" excludes any days spent in jail, detention, a crisis stabilization unit, homeless, a short-term residential treatment program, a psychiatric inpatient facility or any other state mental health treatment facility.
-Individuals living in foster homes and group homes are considered living in a community setting.
-For children under 18 years of age, days spent on runaway status, in a residential level one treatment facility, or in a wilderness camp are not considered living in a community setting. - b.
+The numerator is the sum of all days in which all individuals receiving services qualify as living in a community setting. - "Living in a community setting" excludes any days spent in jail, detention, a crisis stabilization unit, homeless, a short-term residential treatment program, a psychiatric inpatient facility or any other state mental health treatment facility.

+- Individuals living in foster homes and group homes are considered living in a community setting. - Days spent on runaway status, in a residential level one treatment facility, or in a wilderness camp are not considered living in a community setting. - b.
 The denominator is the sum of all days in the reporting period during which all individuals were enrolled for services. - 4.
 North Carolina Family Assessment Scale for General Services and Reunification (NCFAS-G+R)

-Effective once the Provider discharges a minimum of 10 individuals each fiscal year, 65% of individuals and families receiving services shall demonstrate improved family functioning as demonstrated by an improvement in the Child Well-Being domain between admission and discharge, as determined by the

-North Carolina Family Assessment Rating Scale for General Services and Reunification (NCFAS- G+R), if the individual is under eighteen (18).
+Effective once the Provider discharges a minimum of 10 individuals each fiscal year, 65% of individuals and families receiving services shall demonstrate improved family functioning as demonstrated by an improvement in the Child Well-Being domain between admission and discharge, as determined by the North Carolina Family Assessment Rating Scale for General Services and Reunification (NCFAS- G+R).